10 Decision Rules

 The next step is to generate many new lists starting from this initial sample to obtain many samples from the posterior distribution of decision lists.

 The new decision lists are sampled by starting from the initial list and then randomly either moving a rule to a different position in the list or adding a rule to the current decision list from the pre-mined conditions or removing a rule from the decision list.
-Which of the rules is switched, added or deleted is chosen at random.
-At each step, the algorithm evaluates the posteriori probability of the decision list (mixture of accuracy and shortness).
+Which of the rules is switched, added, or deleted is chosen at random.
+At each step, the algorithm evaluates the posterior probability of the decision list (mixture of accuracy and shortness).
 The Metropolis Hastings algorithm ensures that we sample decision lists that have a high posterior probability.
 This procedure provides us with many samples from the distribution of decision lists.
 The BRL algorithm selects the decision list of the samples with the highest posterior probability.

 Examples